 - All medication (prescription or OTC) must be delivered in a correctly labeled pharmacy or manufacturer's medication container.

-- All medications must be picked up by a parent /guardian before the close of the school year.
-Any medications not picked up by the close of the school year will be destroyed.
+All medications must be picked up by a parent /guardian before the close of the school year.
+Any medications not picked up by the close of the school year will be disposed of.

 Last Modified on March 8, 2019